DevoInc/python-sdk/docs/sender/lookup.md

 # Devo sender to send lookups

 Just like the send events case, to create a new lookup or send data to existent lookup table we need to initialize the collector configuration (as previously shown).

-In case to initialize the collector configuration from a json/yaml file, you must include a new object into the _lookup_ variable with the next parameters:
+In case to initialize the collector configuration from a json/yaml file, you must include a new object into the _lookup_ variable with the new parameters or add in the CLI flags:

-+ **name**: lookup table name
-+ **file**: CSV file path
-+ **lkey**: lookup column key

 Example:

 ```
-{
+{   sender": {
+        ...
+    },
     "lookup": {
         "name": "Test_Lookup_of_180306_02",
         "file": "test_lookup.csv",